sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator-server-2016.md

     * UserName: Test user's user name
     * Password: Test user's password
     * ComputeCluster: compute cluster name
-    * StoragePath: This location(s) will be on the disk device under test.
-Default value is "".
+    * StoragePath: Default value is "".
 It uses all the available CSVs from compute cluster.
-You can use different path by entering comma seperated paths.
-Example: "C:\ClusterStorage\Volume1,C:\ClusterStorage\Volume2"
+You can use different paths by entering comma seperated paths.
+Example: **"C:\ClusterStorage\Volume1,C:\ClusterStorage\Volume2"** (double quote is needed)
+    * VmSwitchName: Enter the name of the virtual switch.
+This name must be the same on all nodes
     * FreeDriveLetter: Default value is **R**.
 During setup, PcsFiles.vhd file is mounted to this drive letter on PCS controller.
 Make sure this drive letter is available.
     * IsCreateCluster: Use default value
     * IsRemoveCluster: Use default value